ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 </details>

 ---

-2. Define the term **“odds of success”** both qualitatively and formally.
+Q. Define the term **“odds of success”** both qualitatively and formally.
 Give a numerical example that stresses the relation between probability and odds of an event occurring.

 <details><summary><b>Answer</b></summary>